bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_parenthesis_after_condition.md

 SyntaxError: missing ) after condition
 ======================================

-The JavaScript exception “missing ) after condition” occurs when there is an error with how an `if` condition is written.
+The JavaScript exception "missing ) after condition” occurs when there is an error with how an `if` condition is written.
 It must appear in parenthesis after the `if` keyword.

 Message
 -------